Vola (band): Friend of a Phantom (2023–present)

 On 22 August 2023, the band released the video for their single, "Paper Wolf".
 This was followed in June 2024 by a further video for "Break My Lying Tongue", the second single from their fourth studio album, Friend of a Phantom, which was announced for release on 1 November 2024.
 A third single of the upcoming album, "I Don't Know How We Got Here", was released on 7 August with an official visualizer with lyrics.
 The album's 4th single, "Cannibal", featuring Anders Fridén of In Flames, was released on 19 September, along with a music video.

+On 22 December 2025, the band posted a GoFundMe campaign about a fire that occurred in a storage facility in Nettolager, Copenhagen.
+According to the band, their complex where their unit was located 'completely burned down'.
+All of the equipment including: merchandise, instruments, recording equipment, computers, etc had been destroyed in the fire.
+They have raised 90% of the cost to cover everything damaged in the fire.

 Musical style and influences

-On their first album Inmazes, VOLA combined the typical sounds of progressive metal and electronic music, creating songs with odd time signatures, complex riffs and catchy and melodic choruses, with the cover banner drawing comparisons to Pink Floyd, Rammstein and Meshuggah.
-As explained by Mygind, even the name of the band (which was chosen by previous bassist Jeppe Bloch) reflects their sound in that they "try to do [their] choruses very majestic and grandios [sic]".
+On their first album Inmazes, VOLA combined the typical sounds of progressive metal and electronic music, creating songs with odd time signatures, complex riffs and melodic choruses, with the cover banner drawing comparisons to Pink Floyd, Rammstein and Meshuggah.
+As explained by Mygind, even the name of the band (which was chosen by previous bassist Jeppe Bloch) reflects their sound in that they "try to do [their] choruses very majestic and grandiose [sic]".

 With the release of their second album Applause of a Distant Crowd, the band expanded their musical palette to incorporate a more progressive rock sound and a greater use of electronics, with progressive metal essentially limited to the songs "Smartfriend" and "Whaler".

 Amongst their influences the band have named Opeth, Porcupine Tree, Devin Townsend, Soilwork, Meshuggah, Massive Attack, Ulver, and Mew.
 Mygind is a big fan of British musician and producer Steven Wilson, choosing his top ten favourite songs for Prog magazine in November 2018.